jeremyreeder/gridscout/docs/_posts/2021-04-13-rc1-a-lightweight-tactical-carbine.md

 *2018 — Receivers, pins, & magazine*
 </div>

 ![This carbon-fiber buttstock, produced by Incognito Arms™ within spitting distance of my daily commute through Boise, weighs just 2.33 oz.
 The 13° Ergo™ Swift Grip (2.8 oz with included screw) notably has no backstrap, so the palm can grip the gun higher for recoil management and easier reach of the magazine release.
-I've also installed an Alexander™ Incursion melonited chromoly barrel (1 lb 7.9 oz), Aero™ barrel nut (1.3 oz).
+I've also installed an Alexander™ Incursion melonited chromoly barrel (1 lb 7.9 oz) and an Aero™ barrel nut (1.3 oz).
 The barrel came with an Alexander™ "hard-use" bolt assembly (1.5 oz), which in the absence of a bolt carrier is not yet installed.
 A TacStar™ handguard is pictured but turns out to be incompatible with the piston.][progress-2018-12-25]
 *2018-12 — Buttstock, grip, & barrel*

 <div class="gallery" markdown="1">